 Raspberry bushes do spread, and they can cover a lot of ground in a short time!
-Raspberries will spread even faster if you do not support them properly and prune them each year.
+Raspberries will spread even faster if you do not maintain them with proper support and pruning.

 Growing conditions will also play a big role in how far and how fast raspberries spread.
 Raspberries grow best in the following conditions:

-- Watering: the soil should stay moist, but not soaked
+- Watering: for best results when growing raspberries, the soil should stay moist, but not soaked.

-- Soil: a pH between 5.5 and 6.5 is ideal, with plenty of compost for nutrients.
+- Soil: for raspberries, a somewhat acidic soil pH (between 5.5 and 6.5) is ideal, with plenty of compost for nutrients.